Skip to main content

 Pricing Disputes: You Pay the Lowest Marked Price

-Ever gotten into a pricing dispute?
-You know, when a retailer tries to charge you more than the listed price?
+Have you ever been involved in a pricing dispute at a store or while shopping online?
+You know, when a retailer tries to charge you more than the listed price for an item you want to purchase?

-Well, just because the computer contains the wrong price, it doesn't mean you need to pay it.
-In almost every jurisdiction, you are entitled to pay the lowest advertised and/or marked price.
+Well, just because the computer contains the wrong price doesn't mean you need to pay it.
+In almost every jurisdiction, you are entitled to pay the lowest advertised price or lowest retail price listed on the item.
+This includes any sale price or reduced price that may be applicable.

 So what should you do if you are charged the wrong price?

-5. If still overcharged, send evidence and a polite letter to corporate headquarters.
+5. If you still feel like you have been overcharged, send evidence and a polite letter to corporate headquarters.

 Keep in mind that items may not be wrongly priced, but merely placed in the wrong spot.
 Customers move things, so you may need to find the actual shelf tag.

-However, if an employee failed to update the tag, or failed to change numbers in the pricing gun, you should be entitled to the lower price.
+However, if an employee failed to update the tag or change numbers in the pricing gun, you should be entitled to the lower price.
+Every retailer typically has a pricing policy that you can review.

-So the next time you're involved in a pricing dispute, insist that you pay the marked price.
-If you are forced to pay the wrong price, don't be afraid to complain.
+So the next time you're involved in a pricing dispute, politely insist that you pay the marked price.
+If you are forced to pay the higher price, don't be afraid to complain to the appropriate store manager and corporate officials.

 Was this helpful?